larodriguez22/Flik_Experiments/README.md

 ## Contents

-1. [Evaluation](./Evaluation) contains all the programs to evaluate during the study (GridWorld, Rooms, Driving Asistant)
+1. [Evaluation](./Evaluation) contains all the programs to evaluate during the study (GridWorld, Rooms, Driving Assistant)
 2. [Guides](./Guides) contains the guides and evaluation forms for the study
 3. [Results](./Results) contains all the results for the study